PSModule/GitHub-Script/README.md

             }
 ```

-#### Example 2: Run a script that uses the GitHub PowerShell module with a token.
+#### Example 2: Run a script that uses the GitHub PowerShell module with a token

 Run a script that uses the GitHub PowerShell module with a token.
 This example runs an authenticated script that gets the GitHub Zen message.